Skip to main content

 In all likelihood, these symptoms are due to peripheral neuropathy, which is the medical term for nerve damage.
 One of the biggest culprits behind peripheral neuropathy is diabetes, which affects about 38.4 million Americans.

-November is National Diabetes Month, so our team of diabetic foot health experts at Neuhaus Foot and Ankle wants to focus on some of the more common complications of this chronic disease, and peripheral neuropathy tops this list.
+Since November is National Diabetes Month, our team of diabetic foot health experts at Neuhaus Foot and Ankle wants to focus on some of the more common complications of this chronic disease, and peripheral neuropathy tops this list.
+We work with patients throughout Franklin and Middle Tennessee to help manage nerve-related foot conditions and prevent complications.

-Here’s a look at why numbness and tingling can develop in your feet and the best practices for managing these symptoms.
+Here’s a closer look at why numbness and tingling can develop in your feet and what you can do to manage these symptoms.

 To give you an idea about how common peripheral neuropathy is when you have diabetes, the nerve damage eventually affects about half of those with the condition.

-The reason for this is uncontrolled blood sugar levels, thanks to a lack of insulin and/or insulin resistance.
+The reason for this is uncontrolled blood sugar levels, often due to a lack of insulin and/or insulin resistance.

-Without enough insulin to clear glucose in your blood, you have higher-than-normal blood sugar levels that can damage peripheral nerves, especially those that are farthest from your heart, such as those in your lower legs, ankles, and feet.
+Without enough insulin to clear glucose from your bloodstream, higher-than-normal blood sugar levels can damage peripheral nerves—especially those farthest from your heart, like the nerves in your lower legs, ankles, and feet.

 One of the earliest signs of this nerve damage is numbness and tingling in your feet and lower legs.